#1 Addiction Recovery Homes In New Jersey & Florida!

 4. Halfway houses are a burden on taxpayers: The cost of running halfway houses is often offset by the positive outcomes they achieve.
 Successful reintegration reduces the financial burden on the criminal justice system and contributes to safer communities.

-Case Study: Sarah’s Journey in a Halfway House
+Case Study: Journey in a Halfway House

 Goals and Objectives: